 That’s the case of the modest cabbage.
 This cruciferous vegetable is too often relegated to coleslaw and sauerkraut which is a shame if you ask us.
 Both dishes are amazing in their own right (don’t get us wrong!), but cabbage simply has the potential to be so much more.
 Not only is it one of the cheapest vegetables out there, it provides the most nutrients and antioxidants for your buck compared to other produce.
 It’s also incredibly tasty when you know how to prepare it.

-Cabbage is in season right now, so it’s the perfect time to get familiar with this undervalued vegetable.
+Cabbage can be eaten all year long, so it’s the always the perfect time to get familiar with this undervalued vegetable.
 Here’s an overview of the many types of cabbages you can find followed by their impressive health benefits:

 1. Green Cabbage